James W. Winkelman

 Cindy A. Hallett

-Cindy is president and owner of Box Props, located in West Chicago.
+Cindy was president and owner of Box Props, located in West Chicago.
 She is past secretary-treasurer of JOPA, Inc. and business manager of Box Props for 15 years prior to purchasing the company.
 She has served as treasurer of FTEA for six years.
 Cindy is part of the founding committee and board of directors for FTEA.
 She is a parent of a FTEA program participant with autism.
 Cindy has volunteered with church in children’s ministry, VBS, women’s ministry and choir member.
 She is a former member of the West Chicago Historical Society and a former Girl Scout leader.
 She holds degrees in education and business administration.